 Angelica from Rugrats.
 Demonstrated when she calls a daytime talk-show host to explain that she's worried about a new sibling and throws the phone in the garbage when he explains the world doesn't revolve around her.
 Justified in that she's a toddler.

-If Bart is an Attention Whore Lisa Simpson form The Simpsons is very much this trope and it can arguably be considered the underlining cause of all her other problems (Granola Girl, Soap Box Sadie, Know-Nothing Know-It-All).
-Lisa seems to define herself by being better then others to the point where she has a surprisingly lack of empathy for anybody who proves to be better then her.
-She one time admitted she only playís the sax to make herself look better to other people.
-One of the numerous Recycled Script from the Simpsons is someone proving to be better then Lisa or has something she wants only for Lisa to attempt to destroy them.
-And while Lisa does usually feel guilty about her actions itís only after her adversary has been destroyed.
+If Bart is an Attention Whore, Lisa Simpson is very much this trope, and it can be considered the underlying cause of all her other problems (Granola Girl, Soap Box Sadie, Know-Nothing Know-It-All).
+Lisa seems to define herself by being better then others to the point where she has a surprising lack of empathy for anybody who proves to be better then her.
+She once admitted she only plays the sax to make herself look better to other people.
+One of the numerous Recycled Scripts from the series is someone proving to be better then Lisa or having something she wants only for Lisa to attempt to destroy them.
+And while Lisa does usually feel guilty about her actions, it's only after her adversary has been destroyed.

 Brainy Smurf best exemplifies this trope in The Smurfs episode "Brainy's Smarty Party" where he throws a party that's all about him.

 Eric Cartman.
 For example, the Imaginationland episodes had him not caring about the possible destruction of all imagination by evil characters or by the US government's nuke.
 Instead, he just cared about proving that he won a stupid bet so that Kyle would have to suck his balls.